Table of Contents Show

 Choosing an area rug for your apartment to adhere to the 80% carpeting rule is a task that can easily veer into troubled waters.
 Pick the wrong one, and it will throw off the entire feel of the room.
-Find the right textile, however, and it can brighten and lift the aesthetic.
+However, find a suitable textile that can brighten and lift the aesthetic.
 This is simply because an area rug, as the term indicates, is a large design item.
 It covers most of the floor surface of a floor and, more or less, sets the visual mood.
 There is no need for trepidation when shopping for one, though.
 Evaluating your options using the following categories will simplify the process and give you confidence in your decision.

 New York City 80% Carpeting RuleNew York City 80% Carpeting Rule

 If you live in a dense city such as New York or San Francisco, then an area rug may be more than merely an item of decor.
 While not an actual law on the books, many lease agreements-especially in NYC-require at least 80% coverage of floor space with carpeting.
 The primary aim of the rule is noise reduction, though how effective it is up for debate.
 If you happen to live in such a building and wish to comply with the lease, then curating a selection of handsome area rugs to adorn your apartment is paramount.
 Not to mention a much better option than carpeting.
 Consider this while sizing your textiles.
 If the carpet you want isn’t available in the proper dimensions, try layering it over a more substantial piece in an inert material such as hemp or seagrass.

 Keep these four principles in mind while shopping and the experience will be simple, stress-free, and the results exceptional.
 Setting boundaries while designing is a good rule of thumb in general.
 Limiting the choices frees you up and prevents the paralysis of infinite options.
-It’s a concept that can be applied to choosing a rug and to space as a whole.
+It’s a concept that can be applied to choosing a rug and space as a whole.